Click on Bird Paintings below.

 Other members of the dog family diverged 7 to 10 million years ago

 There are various anecdotes about foxes and dogs breeding, but the truth of them is hard to assess.
-There is no reason to think that the Fox can breed with Dogs, they are very different species.
+There is no reason to think that the Fox can breed with Dogs, they are very different species and vastly differ in their chromosomes.
 Darwin heard an anecdote of this kind.
 I doubt it is true.

 He may be partly right that: